 Derek Jeter on field for first time since breaking ankle

-GalleriesDerek Jeter Yankee timeline Derek Jeter suffers broken ankle MLB 2013-14 free agent rankings
+GalleriesDerek Jeter Yankee timeline Derek Jeter suffers broken ankle Best MLB free agents still available

 From the start, Derek Jeter maintained he'd be ready for Opening Day 2013.
 That steady march continued Monday morning.
 For the first time since surgery on his broken left ankle in October, the 38-year-old shortstop worked out on the field.